UK group The Factory recorded two effects-laden psychedelic singles in the late 1960s which combined psychedelia with pop harmonies.

-The Factory's only other single, Try a Little Sunshine b/w Red Chalk Hill (CBS, 1969), was reminiscent of The Who with its crunching guitar chords and vocal harmonies, but like its predecessor it was heard by very few.
+The Factory’s only other single, Try a Little Sunshine b/w Red Chalk Hill (CBS, 1969), was reminiscent of The Who with its crunching guitar chords and vocal harmonies, but like its predecessor, it was heard by very few.

 The B-side was a Bee Gees-style ballad.
 The single brought the multi-talented John Pantry into the studio as writer and lead vocalist, thus effectively reducing The Factory to the status of backing band on their own record.

-Disillusioned, the young group disbanded shortly afterward.
+Disillusioned, the young group disbanded shortly afterwards.